-Some were infected by terrible viruses that seemed to even evade a format, some seemed to act normal... or even better than normal, some merely lost internet connectivity for a time (oh, the humanity!)... and many other strange events.
+Some were infected by terrible viruses that resisted destruction by format, some seemed to act normal... or even better than normal.
+Some merely lost internet connectivity for a time (oh, the humanity!)... and many other strange events.
 Glyphs and strange languages overwriting them; even rumors of the infamous "singularity" - computers becoming self-aware were out there.
 These rumors mostly died over the years, and are just creepy-pasta or diminished to old tech jokes, right next to the "cup holder" story.

-Other Clan Specific Things (that didn't cause chaos like the Week of Nightmares).
+Other Clan Specific Things.
 IC to the respective clans.

 Tremere - rumors that a cabal of Tremere were working to find a way to restore their mortality.
 And were very close.
 When their bodies were found... they weren't ash and they were obviously murdered.
 Did one make it out?
 Were they killed by other Kindred?
 By their own clan?
 By someone else?